-- (a) Shall provide workers with access to records of their own occupational exposure; - (b) Shall provide the supervisor of the programme for workers' health surveillance, the regulatory body and the relevant employer with access to workers' records of occupational exposure; - (c) Shall facilitate the provision of copies of workers' exposure records to new employers when workers change employment; - (d) Shall make arrangements for the retention of exposure records for former workers by the employer, registrant or licensee, as appropriate; - (e) Shall, in complying with (a)-(d) above, give due care and attention to maintaining the confidentiality of records." - 6.23.
-Paragraph 3.104 of GSR Part 3 [9] states that:
+- (a) Shall provide workers with access to records of their own occupational exposure; - (b) Shall provide the supervisor of the programme for workers' health surveillance, the regulatory body and the relevant employer with access to workers' records of occupational exposure; - (c) Shall facilitate the provision of copies of workers' exposure records to new employers when workers change employment; - (d) Shall make arrangements for the retention of exposure records for former workers by the employer, registrant or licensee, as appropriate; - (e) Shall, in complying with (a)-(d) above, give due care and attention to maintaining the confidentiality of records."

-"Records of occupational exposure for each worker shall be maintained during and after the worker's life, at least until the former worker attains or would have attained the age of 75 years, and for not less than 30 years after cessation of the work in which the worker was subject to occupational exposure."
+"Records of occupational exposure for each worker shall be maintained during and after the worker's working life, at least until the former worker attains or would have attained the age of 75 years, and for not less than 30 years after cessation of the work in which the worker was subject to occupational exposure."